autorope/donkeycar/docs/parts/imu.md

 ```
 `IMU_SENSOR` can be either `mpu6050` or `mpu9250` based on the sensor you are using.

-`IMU_DLP_CONFIG` allows to change the digital lowpass filter settings for your imu.
-Lower frequency settings can filter high frequency noise at the expense of increased latency in imu sensor data.
+`IMU_DLP_CONFIG` allows to change the digital lowpass filter settings for your IMU.
+Lower frequency settings (see below) can filter high frequency noise at the expense of increased latency in IMU sensor data.
 Valid settings are from 0 to 6:

 - `0` 250Hz